$29.99 $59.99 Buy It Now

 When it comes to video surveillance of other people’s property, California law allows property owners to install surveillance cameras on their property for security purposes.
 However, property owners must ensure that the cameras are not aimed at areas where individuals have a reasonable expectation of privacy.
 Additionally, property owners must notify individuals of the presence of surveillance cameras on the property.

-See also How To Know If A Surveillance Video Is Tampered
+See also How To Request Surveillance Video From Target

 If you are considering installing surveillance cameras on your property in California, it is important to familiarize yourself with the state’s laws to ensure that you are in compliance and not violating anyone’s privacy rights.